This timeline captures some of the significant events in the establishment of Williamstown, Newport and Spotswood.

 February

-The Williamstown Volunteer Fire Brigade was inaugurated on 28th February 1851.
+28 Feb - The Williamstown Volunteer Fire Brigade was inaugurated.

 The first astronomical observatory in the colony was built at Point Gellibrand.

-The first Telegraph in Australia was erected between Melbourne and Williamstown covering a distance of 11 miles (17 kilometres).
+3 Mar - The first Telegraph in Australia was erected between Melbourne and Williamstown covering 11 miles (17 kilometres).
 It opened to the public to send messages in March 1854 and during its first year of operation, 4000 telegrams were sent.
-The lines were progressively expanded to cover more towns in Victoria and then the other major cities.
+The lines were progressively expanded to cover more towns in Victoria and other major cities.

 A fire brigade was established with I.G Gilbert as foreman, Stringer as assistant foreman, and Chas Percy as secretary.
 The brigade had 20 members, and their equipment was stored at the dockyards.